airpair/angular-controllers-the-dry-way/post.md

 ##Introduction
-As I started getting my hands dirty into my latest business application frontend built entirely in Angular plus some other smaller libraries, I wanted more and more to share code among controllers.
+As I started getting my hands dirty into my latest business application frontend built entirely in AngularJS plus some other smaller JavaScript libraries, I wanted more and more to share code among controllers.

 ##Don't Repeat Yourself
-DRY or don't repeat yourself is a main principal of well written software applications, basically copying and pasting the same code snippets among different places in your application doubles the ripple effect where you have to change in so many places in response to accomplish one modification.
+DRY or "Don't Repeat Yourself" is a main principal of well written software applications, basically copying and pasting the same code snippets among different places in your application doubles the ripple effect where you have to change in so many places in response to one modification request.

 The typical advice was to move the shared code into a service and then inject this service into your controller and use it.